GlaceCoding/liblist/README.md

 # Liblist

-Custom list library in C.
+Custom linked list library in C.

 You can use int list and string list in the same application without problem.